So you want to go to Guatemala… We’re all for it!

 21. Get travel insurance – and that the travel insurance covers your type of adventure.

-Is Guatemala Safe to Travel Alone?
+How Safe is Guatemala to Travel Alone?

 Lake Atitlan man on deck